Dihedral (aeronautics): Longitudinal dihedral

 Dihedral angle on an aircraft almost always implies the angle between two paired surfaces, one on each side of the aircraft.
 Even then, it is almost always between the left and right wings.
 However, mathematically dihedral means the angle between any two planes.
 So, in aeronautics, in one case, the term "dihedral" is applied to mean the difference in angles between two front-to-back surfaces:

 Longitudinal dihedral is the difference between the angle of incidence of the wing root chord and angle of incidence of the horizontal tail root chord.

 Longitudinal dihedral can also mean the angle between the zero-lift axis of the wing and the zero-lift axis of the horizontal tail instead of between the root chords of the two surfaces.
-This is the more meaningful usage because the directions of zero-lift are pertinent to longitudinal trim and stability while the directions of the root chords are not.
+This is the more meaningful usage because the directions of zero-lift are pertinent to trim and stability while the directions of the root chords are not.

 This measurement is also often referred to as decalage.